 Big data analysis

-Big data analytics perform batch analysis and processing on stored data such as data in a feature layer or cloud big data stores such as Amazon S3 and Azure Blob Storage.
-Big data analytics are typically used for summarizing observations, performing pattern analysis, and incident detection.
-The analysis that can be performed uses tools from the following distinct groups:
+Big data analytics perform batch analysis and processing on stored data such as data in a feature layer or cloud big data stores such as Amazon S3 and Azure Blob Store.
+Big data analytics are typically used for summarizing observations, performing pattern analysis, and enriching data.
+The analysis that can be performed uses tools from the following tool categories in Velocity:

 Examples